vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 `Unittest` is the standard Python module for creating and running tests.
 `Pytest` is an alternative testing framework.
-It requires less boilerplate code and is arguably easier to use.
+It requires less boilerplate code and is somewhat easier to use.
 We can adapt `functional_test.py` to test the "check homepage" feature as follows:

 ```python